-The featured food item for May is Salad Greens!
+The May Vegetable of the Month is Salad Greens!

 So which vegetables are considered ‘salad greens’?
 There are a variety including lettuce, collard, kale, Swiss chard, turnip, mustard greens and broccoli rabe.

 Lettuce Greens: Try a variety of lettuce greens like Romaine, green leaf, red leaf, Boston, bibb, butterhead, radicchio (a small red/purple lettuce) and more.
 Dark colored greens pack more nutrition in each leaf.
 Two cups of green leaf lettuce provides more than 100% daily value of Vitamin A (essential for healthy vision), more than 150% of Vitamin K (ensures proper bone growth), an excellent source of Vitamin C (supports a healthy immune system and may help prevent heart disease) and a good source of the essential mineral manganese (supports the immune system and normal blood sugar levels).